cyclst/RoomBookings/README.md

 Overview
-A system that allows users to search for and book rooms that are added by hosts
+A Proof of Concept (PoC) system that allows users to search for and book rooms that are added by hosts

 Description